ocean-cat-complex/ocean-cat-complex.github.io/content/authors/Yue Li/_index.md

     url: https://www.chem.tsinghua.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: WSH's short introduction.
+bio: LY's short introduction.

 # Interests to show in About widget
 interests:
-  - modifications of protein and peptide
-  - Genetic code expansion for uncanonical amino acids with phosphorus groups
-  - stargazing and astro photography!
+  -

 # Education to show in About widget
 education: